TomasBedrnik/Meteo-Backend/README.md

 # Meteo-Backend
-Backend for home made meteo station based on "Fruit" Pi and few cheap sensors
+Backend for home made meteo station based on Raspberry Pi (and other Fruit) with few cheap sensors

 - consists of few python scripst
 - each script has comments describing recomended cron settings